This 80’s family favourite deserves a rebirth! (revised December 2018)

 Everyone looked forward to her bringing it out and treating us all with this rich and luxurious treat.

-Seafood Lasagna: Mis en Place
+Seafood Lasagna: Mise en Place

 Mix en place: a popular exchange for many was the pollock crab meat.
 I always use double the canned crab suggested in the recipe, but my lifetime gal pal, Marie used the pollock crab and though delicious, I had to stick with the crab-crab.

-Seafood Lasagna: Pasta Noodles?
+Seafood Lasagna: Pasta Noodles

 I had to use the traditional lasagna noodles on this day as I knew I would not have time to make my own and the homemade style flats were not available at the market the Saturday prior.
 I had a box in my cupboard for moments just like this, so into the pot they go.
 2018: The “homemade style” big flat lasagna rectangles or squares are now sold everywhere and kept in the freezer until needed.
 I always use them these days.